 Relatively speaking, NTFS just can make up for the shortcomings of FAT32.
 In NTFS, the single file has no limitation in size, and it also can support the volume with the size of 256TB.
 Besides, it can encrypt and compress files as well.
 However, it can not run on some operating systems like Windows ME, Android, and some recreational machines like Sony PS3.

 Therefore, considering their different features and users' different needs, converting between NTFS and FAT32 is quite necessary and important.
-Even though the Command Line Prompt Windows built-in can help to convert FAT32 to NTFS without data loss, it can not do the opposite operation.
+Even though the Command Line Prompt Windows built-in can help to convert FAT32 to NTFS without data loss, it cannot convert NTFS to FAT32 without formatting.
 So if we want to visit files from DOS mode or Windows 9X, we need to revert back to FAT32 on the third party tool.

 Reformat NTFS partition to FAT32

-This way is available on Windows 8/8.1/7/2000/XP/Vista and Server 2003/2008/2012.
+This way is available on Windows 10/8.1/8/7/2000/XP/Vista and Windows Server 2003/2008/2012.
 But the defect is the FAT32 option only can run under the circumstance that the drive size to be reformatted is less than 32GB.
 Then what if the volume is 100GB or much larger?
-As professional alternative software of the partition magic, AOMEI Partition Assistant Standard Edition can help to reformat NTFS volume to FAT32 up to 2048GB.
+As complete and professional free partition manager, AOMEI Partition Assistant Standard Edition can help to reformat NTFS volume to FAT32 up to 2048GB.

-How to Convert NTFS to FAT32 without reformatting partition and losing data?
+How to Convert NTFS to FAT32 without formatting or losing data?

 As we all know, FAT32 is an earlier file system while NTFS is much superior to it.
 They have so many differences that the shift from NTFS to FAT32 can not be accomplished simply.
 If we use the method mentioned above, we may face the embarrassment of data losing.
 Then is there another way which can make it come true?